When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

 2. Buy a ready-made shadow box.

 You can buy ready-made shadow boxes from craft stores or even online stores.
-Below is a classic and simple shadow box with high ratings.
+Check this classic and simple shadow box with high ratings.

 This shadow box has different-sized apertures.